The 14 best new Caribbean hotels and resorts

-(CNN) — The 2017 hurricane season was not kind to the Caribbean, when Hurricanes Irma and Maria barreled across Anguilla, Barbuda, the British Virgin Islands, Dominica, Puerto Rico, St. Barts, St. Martin and the U.S. Virgin Islands.
+(CNN) — The 2017 hurricane season was not kind to the Caribbean, when Hurricanes Irma and Maria barreled across numerous islands, inflicting major damage on places that include Barbuda, Dominica and Puerto Rico.

-Antigua, the Bahamas, Cuba, the Dominican Republic, Guadeloupe, Martinique, Montserrat, St. Kitts and Nevis and Turks and Caicos were also affected, but all either sustained minimal damage or have already rebounded.

-But in a good sign of recovery for the region, a spate of new hotels will join those that have opened within the past year or that have already reopened their doors post-storms.
-Here are 14 of the best new hotels and resorts opening in the Caribbean:
+But in a good sign of recovery for the whole region, a spate of hotels have opened up along with hotels that have been able to make repairs and reopen.

+Here are 14 of the best new hotels and resorts that have opened in destinations around the Caribbean in 2018:

 1. Park Hyatt St. Kitts, St. Kitts & Nevis

-Note: This article was first published in February 2018 and updated in May 2018.
-Expected opening dates for hotels are subject to change; check with the hotel first before you make your travel plans.